gwax/www-gwax/posts/2005/09/agog-i-tell-you-agog.rst

 has been stuck in a rut of incremental improvements and minor new gameplay features.
 The Xbox 360 is turning more into a PC, which aggravates me because I already have a PC and I don't like the idea of a modular console.
-The Playstation 3 makes me think of a movie industry parallel, sequels tend to turn out great, sometimes better than the first but the third in a series usually tends to go downhill: ignoring a few decent trilogies, look at the Terminator, RoboCop, Predator and
+The PlayStation 3 makes me think of a movie industry parallel, sequels tend to turn out great, sometimes better than the first but the third in a series usually tends to go downhill: ignoring a few decent trilogies, look at the Terminator, RoboCop, Predator and